What is Myopia?

 Myopia, also known as nearsightedness, is a common vision problem that will affect half the world’s

-by 2050.
+population by 2050.
 It occurs when the eye is unable to focus on distant objects without corrective

 lenses like glasses or contacts.
 Myopia is caused by a variety of factors, including genetic and